 The best cities and towns for: art, art festivals, vegan dining options, art and gift shops, and nature in the U.S.

 We’ve explored art towns and art festivals for over 15 years, picking at least one new city or town in the U.S. each spring, summer or fall.
-These are the cities and towns with the most culture, the best museums, the best vegan food, and the best art festivals.
+Below are the best art towns and best art festivals in the U.S. with the most culture, the best museums, the tastiest vegan food, and the best art!

 My mom Carol and I started these adventures after I got married and moved to Nashville.
 It was our little way of staying connected and getting to see a new part of this incredible country we get to live in.